Engineers Without Borders – Sudan

 Engineering solution to societal challenges

-Engineers without borders Sudan aims to target, poor and developing regions in Sudan gain access to clean water, proper sanitation, provide solar electrification for communities and reduce associated water borne diseases.
+Engineers without borders Sudan aims to target, poor and developing regions in Sudan gain access to clean water, proper sanitation, provide solar electrification for communities and reduce health related illnesses

-Some of the worst diseases that affect and spread across impoverished communities are reduced and eradicated through the construction of simple engineering practices such as separating clean water sources from contaminated water, or providing access to a clean water source that is not susceptible to ingress from human or animal waste.
+Some of the worst diseases that affect and spread across impoverished communities can be reduced and eradicated through the use of simple solutions.

 About Us